amoschou218/australian-curriculum/AC9S/science-as-a-human-endeavour.md

     </td>
     <td>
       <ul>
-        <li>explain how scientific knowledge is validated and refined, including the role of publication and peer review</li>
+        <li>(H1) explain how scientific knowledge is validated and refined, including the role of publication and peer review</li>
-        <li>investigate how advances in technologies enable advances in science, and how science has contributed to developments in technologies and engineering</li>
+        <li>(H1) investigate how advances in technologies enable advances in science, and how science has contributed to developments in technologies and engineering</li>
       </ul>
     </td>
     <td>